zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/explore-run-queries/explore-run-queries.md

     </copy>
     ````

+    This will display all the rows in the table currently.

     ````
     <copy>
     curl  "http://localhost:3000/demo?limit=3&orderby=ticketNo"  | jq
     </copy>
     ````

+    This will display the 3 rows in the table ordered by ticket number.

     ````
     <copy>
     curl  "http://localhost:3000/demo?limit=12&orderby=fullName"  | jq
     </copy>
     ````
+    This will display the 12 rows in the table ordered by full name.
+In our case, we only have 5 rows total, so displays all existing rows.

-6. Read Data for a specific TicketNumber using GET command.
+6. Read data for a specific ticket number using GET command.
 Execute in Cloud Shell.

     ````
     <copy>
     curl -X GET http://localhost:3000/demo/1762322446040  | jq
     </copy>
     ````
-7. In the baggage tracking demo from Lab 1, which is running live in all the regions, a Node.js application was running on the background.
+7. In the baggage tracking demo from Lab 1, which is running live in all the regions, a Node.js application was running in the background.
 We can install that application, and run it on our data.
 It uses a different port number than the previous application we installed.
-It will also run in the background, so **hit 'Enter'** to get the prompt back.
+It will also run in the background, so **hit 'Enter'** like you did before to get the prompt back.
 Execute in Cloud Shell.

     ````
     <copy>